vgiles/feeder/README.md

 Once downloaded (click "clone or download" then "download as zip"), extract the files.
 Open "feeder.maxproj" in MaxMSP, and the relevant interface windows will open automatically.

+For performance, the piece will require an active internet connection to pull data from Twitter.

 Premiere forthcoming, after which please contact me if you wish to perform the piece.

 Things to add in future version: